The Curious Autodidact

 photo by Kprateek88

 I heard a friend talking about David Pogue’s cell phone message crusade today and it got me interested in learning more.
-Writing for the NYT Pogue claims:
+Writing for the NYT David Pogue claims:

 “These little 15-second waits add up–big time.
 If Verizon’s 70 million customers leave or check messages twice a weekday, Verizon rakes in about $620 million a year.
 That’s your money.
 And your time: three hours of your time a year, just sitting there listening to the same message over and over again every year.”